-- 1. Satisfactory completion of all required course work and all graded and non-graded course work, rotations (required and elective), assignments and projects designated by the program.
-Satisfactory completion is outlined in each course syllabi and no outstanding grades or a grade which is Unsatisfactory or Incomplete. - 2.
-Overall satisfactory rating on professionalism upon completion of the program. - 3.
-Satisfactory completion of Summative Evaluation no more than 4 months prior to program completion
+- 1. Completed the entire program within four (4) academic years. - 2.
+Satisfactory completion of all required course work and all graded and non-graded course work, rotations (required and elective), assignments and projects designated by the program.
+Satisfactory completion is outlined in each course syllabi and no outstanding grades or a grade which is Unsatisfactory or Incomplete. - 3.
+Overall satisfactory rating on professionalism assessments upon completion of the program. - 4.
+Satisfactory completion of Summative Evaluation no more than 4 months prior to program completion. - 5.
+Recommendation of the P&A Committee with approval of the Program Director.